 Position Statement on Certification

-The International Society of Plastic and Aesthetic Nurses supports and encourages the attainment and maintenance of specialty nursing certification specific to plastic surgical nursing and aesthetic nursing.
+The International Society of Plastic and Aesthetic Nurses (ISPAN)supports and encourages the attainment and maintenance of specialty nursing certification specific to plastic surgical nursing and aesthetic nursing.

 To abet this goal, the Plastic Surgical Nursing Certification Board (PSNCB) collaborates with the Center for Nursing Education and Testing (C-NET) in the development, administration, and evaluation of two certification exams.
 The Certified Plastic Surgical Nurse (CPSN) exam and the Certified Aesthetic Nurse Specialist (CANS) exam are offered to registered nurses meeting the stringent criterion for certification.